Jozmon/Database-Template-For-Blog/README.md

 2) Users that have roles and can submit posts like articles.

 3) Roles that determine the user's accesses and capabilities.
- - The association between the user and its role is one to many between the user and the role as a user can have multiple rules(Can be an admin and an author at the same time)
+ - The association between the user and its role is one to many between the user and the role as a user can have multiple roles(Can be an admin and an author at the same time)

-4) Post Images that are paired with a post.
+4) Post Images are paired with a post.

-5) Comments that are paired with a post.
+5) Comments are paired with a post.
 - An one-to-many association between the post  and the image or the comment , as posts can have multiple data.

 6) Categories that will separate posts into one of each.